MacBook Air: M2 and later (2022–present)

-On June 5, 2023, during the 2023 Worldwide Developers Conference (WWDC), Apple announced the new 15-inch display size option for the M2 MacBook Air lineup, with the advanced six-speaker sound system along with the major technical features such as 1080p FaceTime camera and MagSafe charging.
-Ordering the 15-inch MacBook Air started on June 5, with the general availability having started on June 13.
+On June 5, 2023, during the 2023 WWDC, Apple announced the new 15.3 in display size option for the M2 MacBook Air lineup, with the advanced six-speaker sound system along with the major technical features such as 1080p FaceTime camera and MagSafe charging.
+Orders for the 15 in MacBook Air started on June 5, with the general availability having started on June 13.

-On March 4, 2024, Apple announced a refreshed M3 MacBook Air in both 13-inch and 15-inch sizes.
+On March 4, 2024, Apple announced a refreshed M3 MacBook Air in both 13 and 15 in sizes.
 This model retains the same design as the M2 MacBook Air but adds support for two external displays when the lid is closed.

 On March 5, 2025, Apple announced an updated MacBook Air, now with the M4 chip.
-This model retains the same design as the M2 and M3 MacBook Air but adds support for two external displays with the internal display on, a new color (Sky Blue, which replaces the Space Gray color from previous models), a new 12MP Center Stage camera, and a lower starting price.
+This model retains the same design as the M2 and M3 MacBook Air but adds support for two external displays with the internal display on, a new color (Sky Blue, which replaces the Space Gray color from previous models), a new 12 MP Center Stage camera, and a lower starting price.

 The M4 MacBook Air can reach up to 20 hours operating time on a single charge, making it the longest-lasting Air battery to date.

 The M4 MacBook Air was positively received by critics, with Brenda Stolyar of Wired praising its great performance, bright display, updated webcam, long battery life, and double the base memory.
-Mark Spoonauer of Tom's Guide called it "the best MacBook for most people and for me the top laptop for most people, period.
+Mark Spoonauer of Tom's Guide called it "the best MacBook for most people and for me the top laptop for most people, period".

+On March 11, 2026, Apple announced a MacBook Air model with the M5 chip.
+The model retains its design and features up to a 15% faster CPU, 30% faster GPU, and significantly higher artificial intelligence processing capabilities, making it roughly 30% faster than the M4 chip.